FerretDB/FerretDB/CONTRIBUTING.md

 * `task test` to run all tests in another terminal window.

 * `task run` to start FerretDB in a development mode.
-In the development mode FerretDB handles all requests, routes them to MongoDB, and logs the differences in response.
+In the development mode, FerretDB not only handles all requests but also routes them to MongoDB and logs the differences in response.
-.

 * `task mongosh` to run `mongosh` to run commands against FerretDB.